The Nature of Power Under Capitalism (Part III)

 Capitalism’s sharpest weapon is division.
 Not the obvious kind, like the chasm between the billionaire and the minimum-wage worker.
 The system’s real genius lies in how it slices communities, workplaces, and even friendships into fragments, turning potential allies into rivals.
 It pits the poor against each other, the working class against itself, grinding solidarity into dust through competition, comparison, and manufactured distrust.

 Look at who does the policing.
 The people making the rules never have to get their hands dirty.
-The billionaires, the CEOs, the politicians—they don’t need to be the ones enforcing obedience.
+The billionaires, the CEOs, the politicians don’t need to be the ones enforcing obedience.

 That job falls to people a step or two removed from the communities they control.
-The middle manager cracks down on workers to meet quotas he didn’t set.
+The middle manager cracks down on workers to meet quotas he likely didn’t set.
 The teacher disciplines kids for resisting rules they had no say in.
-The cop, often from a different neighborhood, sees the people he patrols not as neighbors but as potential threats.
+The cop, often from a different neighborhood, sees the people he patrols as potential threats.

 This distance is the point.
 When enforcement comes from the outside, it feels less personal, more like a job, just following orders.
-It creates a divide—between the enforcer and the policed, between the people trying to survive and the ones trained to see them as obstacles.
-And because the enforcers don’t hold real power, they take the blame when things go wrong, while the ones at the top stay untouched.
+It creates a divide between the enforcer and the policed, between the people trying to survive and the ones trained to see them as obstacles.
+Since the enforcers don’t hold real power, they take the blame when things go wrong, while the ones at the top stay untouched.
 The system runs smoothly because its enforcers see themselves as separate from the people they control, never questioning who benefits from keeping things exactly as they are.

 We police each other because we’ve been taught to, because the system functions best when its enforcers don’t realize they’re just cogs like everyone else.
 Even managers, supervisors, and small business owners—the ones who think they have power—are still inside the machine, playing roles they didn’t write, enforcing rules they didn’t create.
 The trap is so complete that most don’t see it, don’t question it.
 Instead, they participate, believing that discipline and order serve them rather than the system itself.

-Everywhere you look, the script is the same: compete or be left behind.
-In the workplace, colleagues aren’t just colleagues—they’re obstacles to your advancement.
-That promotion isn’t just a career milestone; it’s a scarce resource, and there’s only one seat at the table.
+Everywhere you look, the script is compete or be left behind.
+In the workplace, colleagues are obstacles to your advancement.
+That promotion is a scarce resource, and there’s only one seat at the table.
 So, you watch your back.
 You withhold information.
 You smile through gritted teeth while quietly hoping the person next to you slips up.
-Not because you’re cruel, but because the system whispers that there’s not enough to go around—and if they win, you lose.
-Trust erodes, not through betrayal, but through the silent, grinding pressure to survive.
+You don’t see yourself as cruel, you just know there’s not enough to go around and if they win, you lose.
+Trust erodes through the silent, grinding pressure to survive through competition.

 In our neighborhoods, the same dynamic plays out differently.
 Struggling with rising rents?
 Blame the new immigrants.
 Wages stagnating?
 Blame the workers willing to accept less.
 Systemic inequalities get reframed as personal failings or cultural clashes.
-Racism, xenophobia, and misogyny don’t just persist because of ignorance; they’re constantly fueled by the system, redirecting economic frustration into hate, keeping people fighting each other instead of the structures squeezing them both.
+Racism, xenophobia, and misogyny are constantly fueled by the elite who use media figures and politicians to redirect economic frustration into hate, keeping people fighting each other instead of the structures squeezing them both.

 The psychological toll is devastating.
 The stress of economic vulnerability morphs into resentment.
-But instead of aiming that anger upward, it gets misfired sideways—at co-workers, neighbors, even family members.
+Instead of aiming that anger upward, it gets misfired sideways at co-workers, neighbors, and even family members.
 This is how capitalism sustains itself: by turning collective struggle into private pain, by making sure that when people feel the walls closing in, they blame each other for the shrinking space.

 The Reproduction of Capitalism Through Crisis and Adaptation

 Capitalism feasts on crises.
-Economic collapses, political upheavals, climate disasters—these are opportunities.
+Economic collapses, political upheavals, and climate disasters are all opportunities.
 Every catastrophe cracks the door open for capital to slither through, rebranding exploitation as “recovery,” looting as “innovation,” and oppression as “security.”
-When economies crash, billionaires don’t lose sleep—they buy up assets at rock-bottom prices.
-When Israel commits a genocide in Gaza, developers don’t mourn—they see prime real estate.
+When economies crash, billionaires buy up assets at rock-bottom prices.
+When Israel commits a genocide in Gaza, developers see prime real estate.
 Crises create fear, and fear is the perfect breeding ground for profit.

 Housing exists, but it’s kept just out of reach through speculation and artificially inflated rents.
 Healthcare exists, but only for those who can pay, while millions are priced out, forced to ration medication or avoid the doctor altogether.
 Wages never quite rise fast enough, leaving people one missed paycheck away from disaster, even as corporate profits break records year after year.

-And when the system inevitably crashes under its own weight, the response is always the same: austerity for you, windfalls for them.
-After every financial crisis, they cry scarcity.
+When the system inevitably crashes under its own weight, the response is always austerity for you, windfalls for them.
+After every financial crisis, the elite bemoan scarcity.
 There’s no money for public services, no budget for wage increases, no room to protect the vulnerable.
-But there’s always enough to rescue failing banks, to fund another war, to pump cash into stock markets and keep billionaires from losing a dime.
+Well, if that’s true, then why is there always enough to rescue failing banks, to fund another war, and to pump cash into stock markets and keep billionaires from losing a dime?
 It happened in 2008 when governments bailed out Wall Street while millions lost their homes.
 It happened in the pandemic when corporations raked in trillions while essential workers were left to fend for themselves.

-And it doesn’t stop with economics.
-Political crisis?
-The perfect excuse to expand surveillance, arm the police, pass emergency laws that never get rolled back.
-Environmental collapse?
-A branding opportunity—slap a “green” label on the same destructive industries, sell carbon credits like indulgences, keep drilling, keep polluting, and blame individuals for not recycling enough.
-Every crisis is a business opportunity, every disaster another chance to tighten the grip.
-And the worse things get, the more people are told to just work harder, accept less, and be grateful for whatever scraps trickle down.
-Keeping people in a state of desperation isn’t a failure of the system—it’s the system’s logic.
+Political crisis is the perfect excuse to expand surveillance, arm the police, pass emergency laws that never get rolled back.
+Environmental collapse is an opportunity to slap a “green” label on the same destructive industries, sell carbon credits like indulgences, keep drilling, keep polluting, and blame individuals for not recycling enough.
+The worse things get, the more people are told to just work harder, accept less, and be grateful for whatever scraps trickle down.
+Keeping people in a state of desperation is inherent in the system’s logic.

 Even when people see through the facade, capitalism pivots.
-Calls for systemic change get rerouted into technocratic quick fixes—“ethical consumption,” “sustainable growth,” “inclusive capitalism.”
-As if the problem isn’t capitalism itself but just that it needs a diversity officer and a fresh coat of paint.
+Calls for systemic change get rerouted into technocratic quick fixes like “ethical consumption,” “sustainable growth,” or “inclusive capitalism.”
+The problem is capitalism itself.
+We need more than a diversity officer and a fresh coat of paint.
 They’ll give you a thousand ways to feel like you’re making a difference without touching the systems of power that created the mess.

-And when all else fails, they turn the blame inward.
+When all else fails, the rhetoric of the elite shifts to turn the blame inward.
 Feeling crushed under the weight of economic precarity, climate anxiety, political despair?
 That’s your fault.
 You’re told to download an app to manage your burnout or start a side hustle to "take control of your future."
-The system doesn’t need to fix itself if it convinces you the problem is you—your mindset, your work ethic, your failure to “adapt.”
+The system doesn’t need to fix itself if it convinces you the problem is your mindset, your work ethic, and your failure to “adapt.”

 Capitalism lights the house on fire, sells you a bucket of water with a hole in it, and then convinces you that if the flames keep spreading, it’s because you’re not using the bucket correctly.